Sanafathima95773/DAA_Module_20/EX 2D BACKTRACKING - GRAPH COLORING PROBLEM.md

 7. If the recursive call returns True, propagate success; otherwise, backtrack by resetting colour[v] = 0.
 8. If no color can be assigned to the current vertex, return False.
 9. Define the function graphColouring that initializes a color list with zeros and starts the coloring process by calling graphColourUtil.
-10. If coloring is successful, print the colors assigned to each vertex; otherwise, return False.
+10.If coloring is successful, print the colors assigned to each vertex; otherwise, return False.

 ## Program:
 ```
 */Program to implement Graph Coloring Problem using backtracking.
-Developed by: THIRISHA S
+Developed by: Sana Fathima H
-Register Number:  212222231060
+Register Number:  212223240145
 class Graph():
     def __init__(self,vertices):
         self.V=vertices